abdulkk49/Multi-Class-Text-Classification-Wines-NLP/README.md

 # Multi-Class-Text-Classification-Wines-NLP
 Multiclass text classification using two models : Keras Custom Embeddings and Google BERT

-Change the file_paths according to your directory.
+Change the file paths according to your directory.
-Code can be un directly in google colab.
+Code can be run directly in google colab.

 Two models have been tested: